GNOME/pygobject/docs/devguide/internal_structure.rst

   and needs to be freed accordingly.
 * Return value or "out" parameter marshalling fails: The call was successful, but we can't deal with the result.
   PyGObject should clean up the "in" and "out" parameters as if the call was successful.
-  Already marshalled objects need to be clean up as well.
+  Already marshalled objects need to be cleaned up as well.

 Note that a call that sets a :class:`~gi.repository.GLib.Error` is still a successful call.